seansovine/numerical_examples/diff_eq/poisson_eqn/README.md

 $$-\Delta V_{E} = \frac{\rho}{\epsilon_o}.$$

 I initially wanted to make a realistic model of the potential surrounding the plates of a capacitor.
-It is true that the potential is constant inside of a conductor, but rather the realistic charge distribution the plates is not uniform.
-The main purpose of this project is to get started with implementing and trying libraries out various solvers, so a came up with a fairly arbitrary distribution.
+It is true that the potential is constant inside of a conductor, but the realistic charge distribution in the plates is not uniform.
+The main purpose of this project is to get started with implementing and trying libraries out various solvers, so I came up with a fairly arbitrary distribution.
 If I had used an iterative method to solve the system, I could have encoded the constant potential of the plates into each iteration.